 Naperville Criminal & Civil Defense Lawyers

 If you’re facing a criminal or civil legal issue, it can be confusing and scary to go about it alone.
 Having a skilled attorney by your side is the best course of action to protect your rights throughout the process.
-At Appelman & Lloyd, our Illinois defense lawyers have decades of experience.
+At Appelman Law, our Illinois defense lawyers have decades of experience.
 Contact our criminal and civil defense lawyers today to set up your free consultation.
 Our primary office is located in Naperville, but we represent clients throughout the Chicago area.